wavebeem/wavebeem.com/_drafts/js-iterators.md

 ## Gotcha: once only

 Imagine a generator which made an HTTP call.
-If you wanted to be able to iterate the value multiple times, you would either have to make the HTTP call again (this may not produce the same value!) or store the value.
+If you wanted to be able to iterate the value multiple times, you would either have to make the HTTP call again—**which may not produce the same value**—or store the value.
 Both of these are not ideal.
 So default generators can only be iterated once because they return iterables which are their own iterators.

 ```js
 var iterable = oneTwoThree();